MetaMask/metamask-docs/docs/guide/signing-data.md

 Hopefully soon we will also have good examples for parsing method input into structs for verification on-chain (great contribution opportunity!)

+### Sign Typed Data Message Parameters

+`domain`: The Domain or domain signature is important because it:
+- Will only be accepted for a specific website/contract
+- Have a unique contract that verifies the address.
+- This is a bunch of information that restricts where the signiture is valid
+  // This is the domain of validity.
+Could be a contract, a url, ect.
+  // What needs to be put in here specifically what the DApp tells you.
+  // Make sures your signiture(s) don't collide with other signitures

+### Example

 :::: tabs :options="{ useUrlFragment: false }"

 ::: tab HTML